GEcaiIT/edx-documentation/en_us/students/source/SFD_ORA.rst

 ***********************************

 Some assignments ask you to submit an image with your text response.
-If you can submit an image, you'll see buttons that you'll use to upload your image.
+If you can submit an image, you will see buttons that you use to upload your image.
+You can only upload one image in each response, and your response must include some text along with the image.
+You cannot submit a response that does not contain any text.

+.. note:: The image file must be a .jpg or .png file, and it must be smaller than 5 MB in size.

 .. image:: /Images/PA_Upload_ChooseFile.png
    :alt: Open response assessment example with Choose File and Upload Your Image buttons circled